 Despite having a dynamic fee structure for using its remittance service, Wise — formerly known as TransferWise — is hands-down the easiest Singapore-Malaysia remittance service to use.

 This is because of Wise’s PayNow integration (which BigPay lacks).
 You can simply input your PayNow details and start transferring money that way.
 It’s even easier if you’re the receiver, the sender simply needs to input your Singapore mobile phone number or IC number and you’ll receive it in your bank account!

 Wise also offers large remittance transactions, you can send up to RM975,000 (S$315,000) per transaction.
 How many transactions you can make of that amount is subject to Wise’s discretion—for each large transaction, they will ask you for your bank statements and other related documents as to how you got that money in the first place.

 You are also unable to hold a large amount of Singapore Dollars in the Wise e-wallet because of MAS regulations (only S$5,000), which puts a stopper on those who want to transfer at a later date to take advantage of better rates.

-It will also take up to two days for your money to be transferred — which is particularly agonising for anyone sending and receiving that amount of money.
+It will also take up to 2 working days for your money to be transferred—which is particularly agonising for anyone sending and receiving that amount of money.

 Many banks charge exorbitant fees for remittance.
 But CIMB is on the list is because they offer a cheap way to transfer funds to Malaysia.

-You need to sign up for the CIMB FastSaver Account (which gives you 0.3% p.a. interest rates, a low entry barrier of only S$1,000 for an initial deposit and no minimum balance to maintain).
+You need to sign up for the CIMB FastSaver Account (which has a low entry barrier of only S$1,000 for an initial deposit and no minimum balance to maintain).
 With this account, you can link a Malaysian CIMB account for you to remit funds across Singapore and Malaysia.

 Remittance between the two linked accounts are free and instant, but the linkage takes 3 working days to process.